PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ## Getting Started

-### 1. Recommended Server CharSet
+### 1. Recommended Character Set

-We recommend to set `utf8mb4` as your MySQL database default charset.
+We recommend to set `utf8mb4` as your MySQL database default character set.
 This is already the server default in MySQL 8.
-The following statement will check your current database charset:
+The following statement will check the charset of the current database:

 ```sql
 show variables like 'character_set_database';